aink99/fai_linux_audit/README.md

 1.0.0-6
 audit/cis-sles12-level1

 Linux Oracle 6 was not avaiable from the asset store.
-So  from the `Asset store`, in the profiles tabs.
+So to solved this, from the `Asset store`, in the profiles tabs.

 ![Profile List](images/2018/12/profile-list.png)